rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 You should get an error similar to the one above.

 9. Mount the media that your tripwire files are stored.
 And try the above command again.
     Did the command run successfully this time?

 10. Search for and delete all the plain text versions of tripwire’s config files you have created thus far from your system.

 Having to mount and unmount a removable media each time you want to administer an aspect of tripwire may end up being such a drag, but the payoff may be in the extra security.
-You definitely want to consider storing a pristine version of  tripwire’s database on a read-only media such as a CDROM.
+You definitely want to consider storing a pristine version of  tripwire’s database on a read-only media such as a DVD.

-ADDITIONAL EXERCISES
+### ADDITIONAL EXERCISES

 1. Configure your tripwire installation run an integrity check every day at 2 A.M and send out a report of the integrity check via e-mail to the super user on the system.